 - Homeschool Hookup Christian Facebook group.
-A closed subset of this Facebook group (contact the administrator, Jennifer DeLuca, for more details) meets Friday afternoons for “Park Days” during much of the school year.
+A closed subset of this Facebook group meets Friday afternoons for “Park Days” during much of the school year.

 - Area co-ops and opportunities.
 We have a page of area co-ops and homeschool enrichment groups you can check out.
 If you know of any others that aren’t on this list, let us know!

-We have a special deal for parents of preschoolers: free admission to our spring homeschool conference (a more than $60 value!).
+We have a special deal for first-time families: discounted admission to our homeschool conference (a more than $75 value!).
 This includes access to workshops and the vendor hall.